abrahamderonde/HA-Strava-Training-Platform/TrainIQ_Wishlist.md

 ## Structural / Naming Conventions (apply on next rebuild)

-- Use **"app"** everywhere instead of "add-on" — this is the current Home Assistant terminology
+- Use **"app"** everywhere instead of "add-on" — this is the current Home Assistant terminology - ✓ Done?
 - Main folder name: **`strava-training-app`** (was `strava-training-addon`)
 - `config.yaml` slug: **`strava-training-app`** (was `strava_training`)
 - Update all in-code comments, README, and log messages accordingly